Dixboi/AI-Expert/Theoretical/bnomial.md

 Regression is a supervised learning technique that predicts a continuous value based on input features.
 In this example, Clara wants to predict the temperature of a city based on meteorological data such as humidity, pressure, wind speed, and previous temperature records.
 The temperature is a continuous value.

 To do this, she will use a dataset of temperature records, with meteorological data and their corresponding temperature values.
 She can train a model to make predictions on new, unseen data.

+## Soccer department

+**Situation**

+Joanna works in the analytics department of a soccer team.
+She analyzes player performance data to determine potential strategies for upcoming games.

+Joanna is given a dataset with four categorical columns, one of which is the target value she needs to predict.
+The target class has two possible values.
+The three features each have 3, 3, and 2 possible values, respectively.

+Joanna must generate a synthetic dataset with all unique samples, excluding duplicates.

+What will be the length of this dataset?

+• The length of the dataset will be 8.

+• The length of the dataset will be 18.

+• The length of the dataset will be 36.

+• The length of the dataset will be 64.

+**Explanation**

+The length of a synthetic dataset will depend on the number of possible combinations of values that can be generated based on the number of possible values for each attribute.

+To determine the number of possible combinations, we can calculate the product of the number of possible values for each attribute.
+In Joanna's case, there are 3 possible values for the first attribute, 3 for the second attribute, 2 for the third attribute, and 2 for the target class.

+The product of these values is 3 x 3 x 2 x 2 = 36.
+This means Joanna's synthetic dataset will have 36 different examples, each with a different combination of values for the four columns.